sandwichfarm/nostr-geotags/README.md

 # nostr-geotags

 > ATTENTION: Use at your own risk, this is not a widely accepted standard, and there are chances a proposed standard will differ greatly or slightly from this pattern.
+[Find YAGT NIP here](https://github.com/nostr-protocol/nips/pull/952)

 [![semver](https://img.shields.io/npm/v/nostr-geotags)](https://github.com/sandwichfarm/nostr-geotags/releases/latest)
 [![Test](https://github.com/sandwichfarm/nostr-geotags/actions/workflows/coverage.yaml/badge.svg)](https://github.com/sandwichfarm/nostr-geotags/actions/workflows/coverage.yaml)